SPANDigital/presidium/content/_key-concepts/07-Data-Sources/04-Operational-Monitoring-Systems.md

 title: "Operational Monitoring Systems"
 category: "Data Sources"
 author: "VirtualTraveler"
-status: "draft"
+status: "review"
 ---

 From monitoring systems like AppDynamics and Splunk, ADSS gathers information on calls between Containers.
-This information is mapped and aggregated to produce summary information at the business processes level.
+This information is aggregated to produce summary information at the business processes level.